Confusion as to who owns shares will prove costly

 Despite accepting that Raine had no previous experience of running a company and owning shares, the Tribunal judge felt it was reasonable to consider that a layman would ordinarily be aware that dividends are only paid to shareholders and that Ms Hamilton, having checked, was not a shareholder.
 The appeal was therefore dismissed, and the assessments and penalties of £41,540 confirmed as being payable.

-If you have any questions or concerns about the topics raised in this article, or accountancy related matters in general, then please contact our friendly team on 0116 243 7868 or fill out our contact form.
+If you have any questions or concerns about the topics raised in this article, or accountancy related matters in general, then please contact our friendly team.